Olympus E-M1 II vs Sony A5100

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
+Both the E-M1 II and the A5100 are recent models that are part of the current product line-up.
+The A5100 replaced the earlier Sony A5000, while the E-M1 II followed on from the Olympus E-M1.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.